discordjs/guide/guide/interactions/replying-to-slash-commands.md

 As previously mentioned, you have three seconds to respond to an interaction before its token becomes invalid.
 But what if you have a command that performs a task which takes longer than three seconds before being able to reply?

-In this case you can make use of the `interaction#defer()` method, which triggers the `<application> is thinking...` message and also acts as initial response, giving you 15 minutes time to complete your tasks before responding:
+In this case you can make use of the `interaction#defer()` method, which triggers the `<application> is thinking...` message and also acts as initial response.
+This in turn gives you 15 minutes time to complete your tasks before responding:
 <!--- here either display the is thinking message via vue-discord-message or place a screenshot -->

 ```js{7-9}